Kill Your Babies

-In two manuscripts I’ve read recently, I’ve encountered dead scenes.
+In two manuscripts I’ve read recently, I’ve encountered dead scene writing.
 These dead scenes occurred for two completely different reasons.
 For one, the author felt compelled to outline the bulk of a fantasy world in the form of a more-experienced person filling a newbie in.
 The second MS, the author had established some good tension and a compelling plot with potential danger, then spent about 40 or 50 pages writing: witty banter at a family dinner, a witty scene at the best friend’s house, witty banter at another family dinner, witty banter at the coffee house, witty banter by the lockers at school.

 I’ve never met a publishing professional who wouldn’t also want to know: “What happens next?”